CamCove-Crichton/Whiskey-d_Away/README.md

 - Ability to click on the image in the tour detail template and for it to open up in a modal, with left and right arrows on either side to click through the images for the tour experience
 - Add higher quality images to the site for larger viewings of images
 - Add a background hover border to tour experiences to make it more prominent to the user when hovering over an tour, that it is clickable
-- Add a background to the "Whiskey Experience" heading, and change it to an anchor tag for an easy return to all experiences for a better user experience
 - Vertically center the content in the div for the price & rating content in the cards for the all tour experiences template view

 ### Wireframes & Database Designs